 Protesting and shutting down Canadian pipelines carrying Canadian oil does not keep one barrel of oil in the ground.
 All it does is cede market share to less responsible oil producers who score much lower than Canada on ESG metrics.

 What we are left with is three important questions:

 #1 - Where’s the global focus on the social implications related to sourcing oil and gas from less environmentally responsible producers, some of whom have abysmal records when it comes to regulatory transparency and upholding human/worker's rights?

 #2 - Where's the global focus on sourcing raw goods and materials from responsible suppliers with exemplary ESG scores?

-#3 - Why can’t anti-oil and gas development protesters see how their activism adversely affects the global human rights and the environment by displacing oil supply from Canada to less environmentally responsible nations?
+#3 - Why can’t anti-oil and gas development protesters see how their activism adversely affects good global governance, social progress and the environment by displacing oil supply from Canada to responsible nations with poor performance on ESG metrics?

 Canada’s ESG Record Deserves Praise